nishantrpai/focus/README.md

 Any use in surveillance, tracking, or any other nefarious activity will not be tolerated.

 I will find you, and I will sue you.

+## Economics

+The economics of this project is to help you focus.

+The openai api might be expensive.
+I am not sure how much it will cost.

+Token usage: 10 tokens per each tab.

+Pricing is $0.0001 per token.

+10 * 0.0001 = $0.001

+$0.001 per tab.
+Sheesh.
+That is expensive.

+Cost of focus.
+Priceless.

 # Links